JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

      but the learning curve may be steeper.
    Personally, I have been very happy with my [R6900P router][my-router],
      also from Netgear, paired with [this modem][my-modem].

+A little caveat on all this.
+As I've said: Comcast or AT&T _should_ ensure that whatever they rent to you is adequate for your subscription.
+If that were true, this method would save you money but not improve speeds.
+However, in my own experience,
+  I was able to improve my experience and speeds measured with the equipment I bought.

 [my-modem]:           https://www.amazon.com/gp/product/B06XH46MWW/